 Evidence showing that no domestic violence crime happened or that the crime was not as severe as the accuser claims can lead to a case getting dropped.
 If a case gets dismissed due to lack of evidence, the judge will usually make a ruling at the preliminary hearing.

+Were you falsely accused of domestic violence?
 The prosecutor is required to present enough evidence at the preliminary hearing to show that there is reasonable cause to believe that the accused committed an act of domestic violence against another person.
 If the prosecution fails to meet this burden, then the case may be dismissed.
 A 24-hour lawyer can assess the case of a person facing domestic violence charges to determine if his or her case can get dismissed and what steps the person must take to prove his or her innocence.

 The Accuser’s History of False Accusation